-- Bring your cat into a large room and keep her near you.
+- Bring your cat into a large room and stay near her (but do not hold her or force her to stay).
 Then, ask your friend (the stranger) to slowly enter the room from a point as far from the cat as the room allows.
 You want to start with a distance between the stranger and your cat that is not troubling to the cat.
 At this distance, your cat should not exhibit any sign of anxiety, arousal or aggression toward the stranger.
 In other words, the cat feels safe at this distance.
 The actual distance will depend on your cat’s temperament and her familiarity with the stranger.
 For example, the starting distance between a very timid cat and a complete stranger may be larger than the starting distance between a bolder cat and a stranger she has met once or twice.

 - If your cat becomes anxious, increase the distance between the cat and the stranger until she is no longer fearful.
 At this distance, reward her for calm behavior, and then end the session.
 During the next session, start again at the distance with which she was comfortable in the previous session.
 If the next session is with a different stranger, start again at the longest distance the room allows.